Idrissben/X-Ray-Processing/README.md

 ## Project Breakdown
 Our process has been broken down into multiple steps (see `notebooks` directory):
-- Cleaning the Indiana X-Ray imaging data.
+- Cleaning the Indiana X-Ray imaging data ([Medium article](https://medium.com/@koredeakande001/part-1-cleaning-and-pre-processing-x-ray-data-647a038e0c33))
 - Exploring ways to increase and engineer features for better results.
 - Using machine learning, NLP, computer vision, and other methods to label the chest X-Rays.
 - Comparing the labels we generate against the actual label provided by the doctors.